jfcliche/parsed-vhdl-domain/README.md

-# parsed-vhdl-domain
+# VHDL-sphinx-domain

-`parsed-vhdl-domain` is a [sphinx](https://www.sphinx-doc.org/) domain extension that can be used to create rich VHDL project documentation by combining the flexibility of Sphinx with a VHDL parser in order to automatically extract as much documentation as possible from the VHDL source code.
+`vhdl-sphinx-domain` (VSD) is a [sphinx](https://www.sphinx-doc.org/) domain extension that can be used to create rich VHDL project documentation by combining the flexibility of Sphinx with a VHDL parser in order to automatically extract as much documentation as possible from the VHDL source code.